S-E-X. You can’t get enough of it in your 20’s, and then at some point in life, it can start to feel like a chore.

 There are many factors that can affect sex drive, such as whether or not you are in a relationship, how you are getting along, body image satisfaction, dietary intake, medication use, depression or history of sexual abuse.
 But if you don’t have any of those issues, how come you still aren’t in the mood?

 For starters, it might help to know that about ¼ of women of reproductive age and ½ of postmenopausal women suffer from decreased libido.
 So if you thought you were alone in this, you are not.
 In addition, it’s normal for sex drive to wane if you’ve been in a relationship for a while or are simply getting older.

-In order to check up on these hormone levels as you age, Parsley Health doctors perform blood tests to evaluate the health of your sexual function.
+In order to check up on these hormone levels as you age, Parsley Health doctors perform lab tests to evaluate the health of your sexual function.
 Since we know our bodies are producing less estrogen and testosterone, a critical determinant of the production of these hormones is cortisol, the stress hormone made in the adrenal glands that can also be tested, often with a saliva test.

 1. Maca (Lepidium meyenii)

-2. Red Clover (Trifolium pratense)
+2. Red clover (Trifolium pratense)

-3. Korean Red Ginseng (Panax ginseng)
+3. Korean red ginseng (Panax ginseng)

 4. Tribulus (Tribulus terrestris)